sohsoh5/Javascript-Waitroom/README.md

 - **[@upstash/redis](https://www.npmjs.com/package/@upstash/redis)** - a REST-based Redis client for storing queue state.
 You could easily swap this for your own storage backend.
 - **[jws](https://www.npmjs.com/package/jws)** - a library for generating and validating [JSON Web Tokens](https://datatracker.ietf.org/doc/html/rfc7519).

 The starter will require a backend to be configured to send requests to once visitors have made it through the queue.
-For demonstration, the default is a public S3 bucket with some assets and an index page.
+For demonstration, try entering your site.

 The template uses webpack to bundle `index.js` and its imports into a single JS file, `bin/index.js`, which is then wrapped into a `.wasm` file, `bin/index.wasm` using the `js-compute-runtime` CLI tool bundled with the `@fastly/js-compute` npm package, and bundled into a `.tar.gz` file ready for deployment to Compute@Edge.